patrickahrend/TUM-NLP-Praktikum/README.md

 ```
 The container id can be found with docker container ls.

+In the docker I included poetry as well, run poetry shell to activate it.
+I incurred a subprocess terminate error sometimes
+when running the make file outside of poetry, so I recommend to run it inside of poetry.

 ### Make File
 I included a make file to run every step of the pipline